smartiniOnGitHub/ssh-exec/docker/README.md

 ## Requirements

-Latest Make (cmake) and latest Docker, running on a Linux or a Mac.
+Latest: Git, Make (cmake), Docker; all running on a Linux or a Mac.

 ## Note